Theory Test Revision Notes

-We have produced a range of free theory test revision resources for you to use as preparation for your driving theory test.
-The revision materials cover difficult parts of the theory test that you need to learn, such as stopping distances, speed limits and more.
+We have produced a range of free theory test revision notes for you to use as preparation for your driving theory test.
+The revision notes cover difficult parts of the theory test that you need to learn, such as stopping distances, speed limits and more.

-- How to pass the theory test – Advice on the best ways to prepare for your theory test.
+- How to pass the theory test first time.
+Advice on the best ways to prepare for your theory test.

 How to use this revision as preparation

 The best way to prepare for your theory test is to learn all of the revision content that is linked to on this page.
 Then, look over any other revision resources that you have to ensure you’ve learned all the content off by heart.

 Theory Test Basics